laurabejder/bike-safety-nyc/README.md

 despite the name, this dataset also includes solo bike accidents (crashes where only one bike and no other vehicles were involved).

 ## New skills
+I spent quite a bit of time in QGIS mapping New York, bikelanes, accidents etc. and making all the information comprehensible to a reader.

+In this project I also managed to create a simple javascript function that makes a series of images shift between each other.
+This allowed me to better illustrate how the bike lane network has been expanded over time.
+I enjoyed having a visual idea and actually be able to create it (although the quality could have been better – time to learn illustrator?) and expanding these skills is definitely something I'll work on during the next projects.

+- comparing and standardizing.
 - A section about what new skills, approaches, etc you used, or where you grew the most during the project

 ## Further work